otrv4/otrv4/architecture-decisions/015-encoding.md

 Usually, every specification defines a way of doing encodings.
-As OTRv4 uses EdDSA for signature generation and verification, as well as for generation of private and public keys (by following RFC8032), EdDSA encoding for ed448 is used.
+As OTRv4 uses EdDSA for signature generation and verification, as well as for generation of private and public keys (by following RFC 8032), EdDSA encoding for ed448 is used.

 ### Decision